ECNU-DEIT-ACADEMIC-2019/MY-job-/README.md

 The learning on the platform is completely open and autonomous, the learning resources include mainly the teacher's teaching videos.
-In the process of watching the videos, we also need to do some exercises, after learning a lesson, there are also some corresponding after- class exercises, after we finish them,the system will automatically correct and timely feedback, so that we can correct the mistakes in time, which all belongs to human-computer interaction.
-In learning, we can share views in the discussion and communication section to put forward confusion, learners will build a virtual learning community, teachers usually will also participate in these communication, which belongs to interpersonal interaction.
+In the process of watching the videos, we also need to do some exercises, after learning a lesson, there are also some corresponding after- class exercises.When we finish them,the system will automatically correct and timely feedback, so that we can correct the mistakes in time, which all belongs to human-computer interaction.
+In addition, we can also share views in the discussion and communication section to put forward our confusions, learners will build a virtual learning community between each other, teachers usually will also participate in these communication, which belongs to interpersonal interaction.
 They are all carried on through the network.

 3.5 Experience(The process,Feelings)